Mohit-Porwal/Basic-Stock-Trading/README.md

 Start your docker desktop application which will start the docker engine.

+Make sure to have a .env file in your root folder, and another one in your backend folder.
+The .env file should have the following variables

+MYSQL_HOST=
+MYSQL_USER=
+MYSQL_PASSWORD=
+MYSQL_DB=

+The variable values should be the same in both the .env files

 Create a new folder on your local machine and open the command prompt.
 Inside your project folder (root), follow the commands.

 ```bash